-Established in 1643, Monifieth's Medal course has a special place in the history books of golf.
+Established in 1643, Monifieth’s Medal course has a special place in the history books of golf.
 It was on this ancient turf that the legendary Tom Watson first experienced playing links golf in Scotland.
-The man from Kansas had his links initiation here and went on to win the Open Championship five times.
-If his success is anything to go by; it seems Monifieth is the place to begin.
+His links initiation was clearly a success as he established himself as one of the world’s best golfers on the links, going on to win The Open a staggering five times.

 A unique combination of parkland and links with undulating ground that is often flanked by rows of pine trees, Monifieth has a distinctive blend and its own distinguished feel.
 Deep revetted bunkers provide ample challenge, while the meandering burns will require your attention.

 It is a golf course that certainly provides a stern test and lasting memories, and is clearly not to be missed by fanatics of the links game.